PH-man/User-info-marzban-to-discordbot/README.md

 # Userinfo-marzban-to-discordbot
-Script to collect user data from your Marzban panel and discord-bot send it to your DM
+Script to collect user data from your Marzban panel and discord-bot send it to User who requested

 ## Features